-Pentagon chief in Mongolia to strengthen military bonds
+Pentagon chief visits Mongolia to strengthen military bonds

 As he spoke, the newly named Marshall yawned and stood patiently as Esper patted his neck.

-“He’s happy,” said Esper.
-“He likes his name.”
 Esper also presented the horse’s caretaker with a saddle blanket emblazoned with the name and insignia of the U.S. Army’s Old Guard.

 The horses, which are bred for endurance, always remain in Mongolia, and the tradition dictates that recipients name them after something they consider important.

-Just last week, the Mongolian government gave one to President Donald Trump’s 13-year-old son, Barron, who named it Victory.
+Just last week, the Mongolian government gave one of the horses to President Donald Trump’s 13-year-old son, Barron, who named it Victory.

 A previous Pentagon chief, Chuck Hagel, got a Mongolian horse when he visited in 2014, and then-Defense Secretary Donald Rumsfeld received one when he went in 2005.
 Hagel named his 9-year-old buckskin gelding Shamrock, after his high school mascot, and Rumsfeld named his Montana, because the arid, mountainous landscape around the Mongolian capital reminded him of that state.

-Espers’ trip is the first by a Pentagon chief since Hagel, and it comes on the heels of a visit to the White House last week by Mongolia’s president, Khaltmaa Battulga, the first since 2011.
+Esper’s trip is the first by a Pentagon chief since Hagel, and it comes on the heels of a visit to the White House last week by Mongolia’s president, Khaltmaa Battulga, the first since 2011.
 In addition, national security adviser John Bolton went to Mongolia in June.

 Esper said he had no specific goals for the visit involving how the Pentagon can expand its military cooperation with Mongolia.
 Instead, he said he wants to build stronger relationships at senior defense levels.